Drone Rules and Regulations in UK

 - not considered to be recreational

-Drones being flown solely for this purpose do not currently require the user to be tested and certified (in the same way a commercial user is), however, there are still regulations that a recreational drone user MUST comply with when carrying out any recreational flight.
+Drones being flown solely for recreational purposes did not currently require the user to be tested and certified (in the same way a commercial user was), however, there are still regulations that a recreational drone user MUST comply with when carrying out any recreational flight.
 In simple terms, the regulations state that you must:

 - always keep your drone in sight so you can see and avoid other objects – you may hear this referred to as VLOS (Visual Line Of Sight);